-Akin, a Republican, was the representative for Missouri’s 2nd congressional district from 2001 to 2012.
+Akin was the representative for Missouri’s 2nd congressional district and was a Republican.
+He served from 2001 to 2012.

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Akin is shown as a purple triangle. (analysis methodology)
+Akin is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Akin sponsored bills primarily in these issue areas: